uswds/uswds-site/_posts/2018-02-20-wordpress-theme-benjamin.md

 **System team:** What’s the foundation for this theme?

-**Kyle Jennings:** It’s built using the great underscores theme as a foundation, but 90% of the functionality is built from scratch.
+**Kyle Jennings:** It’s built using the great [Underscores theme](https://underscores.me/) as a foundation, but 90% of the functionality is built from scratch.

 **System team:** Is there anything the System team could do to help you in your efforts?